immunochomik/kibana3/README.md

 # Kibana
-This is an attempt to support Kibana 3 as I find it nice and easier to work with than Kibana 4.
-This fork of kibana 3 does work against Elasticsearch 2.2 that was actually main point of the fork, the purpose was to make it to talk aggregations instead of facets.
+This is the best and only Kibana 3 that is working with no joke Elasticsearch 5

 Following panels are already done and working:
+- time histogram,
 - terms,
-- histogram,
 - stats,
-- table,
-- goal
+- table

-Now unique count (cardinality aggregation) is supported in time histograms.
+Now unique count (cardinality aggregation) is supported in time histograms and terms.

 If you are anything like me and need kibana tool to get quick insight into what is going on in access or error logs, then kibana 3 is better choice than kibana 4 and this fork of it is already working and ready to use.